A new school year means a new opportunity to establish healthy habits!

 Recent studies show that cultivating a sense of meaning in your life can contribute more to positive mental health than pursuing happiness.
 Finding one’s own definition of “meaning” is very personal, but two great places to start are 1) to notice what you appreciate and express gratitude; and 2) share a talent or strength.
 The Cornell Public Service Center and Cornell United Religious Work are two campus resources that can help you explore and find what is most meaningful to you.

 10. Learn when to ask for help

 If you’re struggling, help is available.
 Cornell is a caring community with numerous people whose job – and passion – it is to help support students mental health and well-being.

 - You can speak informally with a Cornell Health counselor any day of the week, Monday-Friday, by stopping by a Let’s Talk location.

-- Or, schedule a brief assessment appointment with our CAPS team if you think you’re interested in pursuing individual or group counseling, or speak with your primary care provider.
+- Or, schedule a counseling appointment with our CAPS team, or speak with your primary care provider.

 - For urgent concerns, support is available 24/7 by calling us at 607-255-5155.